-Our original focus was helping women and children who had been abused or abandoned by their husbands and fathers, and also the large number of unmarried mothers and their babies.
+Our original focus was on helping women and children who had been abused or abandoned by their husbands and fathers, and also a large number of unmarried mothers and their babies.

 Our past shows that we are a resilient organisation demonstrating a lot of passion and commitment to the social welfare of our most vulnerable people.
 Historically we have advocated for the protection of young people which led to the establishment of the Youth Court; the age of consent being lifted from 14 to 16, succeeded in having incest included in the Crimes Act, and we even took the SPCA under our wing when they were struggling and went into recess and this merge lasted for a period of 28 years.